MicrosoftDocs/power-platform/power-virtual-agents/guidance/oc-pva-analytics.md

 ## Understanding Copilot Studio analytics definitions

 It is important to understand the way Copilot Studio calculates the various metrics for the analytics.
 The basis of these calculations is the copilot sessions.
-A session can be an unbilled or a billed session.
+A session can be an *unbilled* or a *billed* session.
 A billed session is a continuous interaction between a copilot and a user to address all of user’s question within a 60-minute time window.

 A billed session can include multiple user authored topics and cannot last longer than 60 minutes or 100 turns.

 A session is interaction between a copilot and a user to address or assist a user with one query or intent (one user authored topic).
 Most sessions are *engaged*, which means that a user-authored topic or an escalation was triggered.
 There are three possible outcomes for an engaged session:

-- Resolved: End users are offered an end-of-conversation survey and either responds yes or leave without a response.
+- Resolved: End users are offered an end-of-conversation survey and either responds yes or leaves without a response.
 - Escalated: End users indicate that they need a human to help resolve the issue.
 - Abandoned: An engaged session that is neither resolved nor escalated and is inactive after 60 minutes from the beginning of the session.
 This would happen, for example, if the user leaves.